wazuh/wazuh/src/shared_modules/content_manager/README.md

 }
 ```

-> If the content was compresed, the output file would be stored in the _downloads_ folder.
+> If the content was compressed, the output file would be stored in the _downloads_ folder.

 The `/tmp/output_folder/contents/content.json` path is published for the consumers to read.

 ### Use case: Remote file download

-The Content Manager has the capability of downloading a content file from an URL.
-The file will be stored at the output folder and, if compressed, it will be decompressed at the contents folder.
+The Content Manager has the capability of downloading a content file from a URL.
+The file will be stored int the output folder and, if compressed, it will be decompressed int the contents folder.

 When downloading files, the Content Manager keeps track of the last downloaded file hash.
-In this way, if downloading the same file twice in a row, the second time no data is published, avoiding the consumers to re-process the content.
+In this way, if downloading the same file twice in a row, the second time no data is published, preventing the consumers from re-process the content.

 ```json
 {